rodrigogiraoserrao/Brainetry/README.md

 ./brainetry.py btry/hello_world.btry
 ```

+Be sure to be running Python 3.8 or higher!

 ## Learn more

 If you want to find out more about **brainetry**, head over to this repo's [wiki]!
 You can learn to code in **brainetry**, you will see some example programs or maybe check an alternative Python implementation of the interpreter.